countr/website/content/docs/01-features/06-scores-and-leaderboard.md

 ## Leaderboard {#view}

 You can view the scores table with the `/leaderboard` command.
+You can also view individual scores with the `/user` command.

 ## Liveboard (live leaderboard) {#live}